drekka/Alchemic/Quick guide - Objective-C.md

 Simplest form of injecting a value.
 The injected value will be found by searching the model for MyOtherClass objects.
 It is assumed that only one will be found and Alchemic will throw an error if there is zero or more than one.

-## Inject a generaliased reference with a specific type
+## A generaliased reference with a specific type

 ```objectivec
 @implementation MyClass {